jacopofar/fleximatcher/README.md

 animals=>the [tag:animals]

 and match "I like the dogs".
 Tag mappings are rules of a generative grammar, and there's no need to normalize them.
-Fleximatcher will use a maximum depth of recursion (by default 5, can be changed at runtime using setMaximumTagNesting method) to avoid infinite loops, that means that if you have to use very complex tags rules you'll have to increase the maximum allowed depth or rewrite them, otherwise the library could stop the parsing.
-(TODO: lanciare eccezione per massima profondità raggiunta?)
+Fleximatcher will use a maximum depth of recursion (by default 5, can be changed at runtime using setMaximumTagNesting method) to avoid infinite loops, that means that if you have to use very complex tags rules you'll have to increase the maximum allowed depth or rewrite them, otherwise the library could stop the parsing. <!---TODO: lanciare eccezione per massima profondità raggiunta?-->

 How to use it
 =============